Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Spaces and Groups with small order breakpoint

 The following lemma characterizes spaces (quasi-isometric to geodesic ones) with this minimal possible value of $\mins$.

 \begin{lemma} Let $M$ be quasi-isometric to a geodesic metric space, and not quasi-isometric to a point, a ray or a line.
 Then $\mins \ge 3$.
-If we assume moreover that $M$ is uniformly discrete, then $\mins \leq 2$ if and only if $M$ is either bounded or quasi-isometric to a ray or to a line. ($\mins \le 2$ means $\mins=2$ unless $M$ is a one-point set). \end{lemma} A particular case for the last claim of Lemma \ref{le:notrayline} above is when $\Gamma = (V,E)$ is a connected graph, finite or infinite, of bounded degree (as we have mentioned, a convention of this section is that the length of edges equal to $1$).
+If we assume moreover that $M$ is uniformly discrete, then $\mins = 2$ if and only if $M$ is either bounded or quasi-isometric to a ray or to a line. \end{lemma} A particular case for the last claim of Lemma \ref{le:notrayline} above is when $\Gamma = (V,E)$ is a connected graph, finite or infinite (as we have mentioned, a convention of this section is that the length of edges is equal to $1$).
 Then the order breakpoint $\mins(\Gamma) \leq 2$ if and only if the graph is quasi-isometric to a point, a ray or a line.
-Moreover, it can be shown in this case that if $\Gamma$ is not quasi-isometric to a point, a ray or a line, then for any order $T$ the space $(\Gamma, T)$ admits a sequence of snakes on $3$ points of width $1$.
+Moreover, it can be shown in this case that if $\Gamma$ is not quasi-isometric to a point, a ray or a line, then for any order $T$ the space $(V, T)$ admits an $(\infty, \rm{Bounded})$-sequence of snakes on $3$ points.

 Before we prove this lemma, we formulate a discrete version of Lemma \ref{le:examplecircle} and Corollary \ref{cor:tripod}, which we will use also later in this section. \begin{lemma} \begin{enumerate} \item Let $M$ be a set of $n$ points of a circle of length $L$, with distance $L/n$ between consecutive points.
 Let $T$ be an order on $M$.
 Then $(M,T)$ admits a snake $(x_1, x_2, x_3)$ on three points, of diameter at least $L/2 -L/n$ and of width at most $L/n$.